(I may earn a small commission from the products mentioned in this post.)

 Comparing yourself to others is a challenge because everyone has a different reason for knee replacement and everyone is in a different physical condition.
 It also depends on the age of the person.

 My general thought would be that initial flexion will likely be between 60-80 degrees and you should aim for 120-130 degrees of flexion within 2 months of surgery.
 This won’t be easy so it will take a lot of effort and determination.

 Knee Replacement Range of Motion: My Timeline and Goals

 As you’ve read, I improved a lot in my first month after knee replacement surgery.
-This wouldn’t have happened if I would have slacked off or not done therapy.
+This wouldn’t have happened if I would have slacked off or not followed the therapy.

 Even when I didn’t have my physical therapy sessions, I was doing them on my own 3 times per day.
 I had heard about scar tissue building up after surgery and making the joint less flexible.